Easy Pulled Pork Chili

 Pulled Pork Chili is super easy to make in your crockpot and absolutely delicious.
 Put everything but the beans and corn into your slow cooker and let it simmer away for hours until the pork is fall off the bone tender.
 Then shred the meat, add the beans and corn, and dinner is ready.
 It's a slightly sweet BBQ chili recipe that everyone loves!

-Enter this pulled pork chili
+Why this is the best pulled pork chili

 We fell in love with this recipe years ago.
 It's been many years since we first shared this recipe here, and we've made it many times since.
 It's always a winner in our home.

-- Tasty pork, slow-cooked until it's melt in your mouth tender, makes the most delicious chili meat.
+- Tasty pork, slow-cooked until it's melt-in-your-mouth tender, makes the most delicious chili meat.

 - BBQ chili with a secret ingredient that takes it over the top.